clmay/school/assignments/07-assignment.md

 ```

 6. List the first and last names of the students who have enrolled in the fewest
    Sophomore (200 level) classes.
-Order by last name of the student
+Order by last name of the student.

 ```
 FIRST_NAME                LAST_NAME